nag2mani/ChurnInsightHub/README.md

    pip install -r requirements.txt
    ```

-4. Run the Django development server:
+4. Run the Flask development server:

    ```
-   python manage.py runserver
+   python app.py
    ```

-5. Access the application in your web browser at `http://localhost:8000`.
+5. Access the application in your web browser at `http://localhost:5000`.

 ## Usage